 In addition to these sectors, there are several other industries and emerging and growing industry clusters that are crucial to the Greater Boston region's economy and the state's overall economic competitiveness.
-These include life sciences, clean energy/climate tech, the creative economy, construction, and advanced manufacturing.
+These include life sciences, clean energy/climate tech, the creative economy, construction, advanced manufacturing, and educational services.

 Parts of these industry clusters overlap with the Healthcare and Social Assistance and Professional and Technical Services industries.
 The state's Department of Economic Research has also identified another key industry/occupational cluster, referred to as "Advanced Services", which includes science, engineering, and technology-intensive services.
 Many of these would fall within the Professional and Technical Services industry sector and have been a driver of employment growth in Greater Boston for the past two decades.
+We've added educational services to this revised blueprint to reflect the need to expand and diversify the STEM teacher pipeline with a particular focus on the credentials needed to teach specialized computer/IT and health sciences courses at both the secondary and postsecondary levels.
+In both of the priority occupational areas, our community college partners have informed us of the challenges in recruiting for health science and computer/IT teaching positions because the community college's compensation is not competitive with private sector wages.